juhele/CzechRad/SCRIPTS/readme.md

 <img src="_images/download_raw.png" alt="Download raw file icon">

 unpack to your computer.
 In GNU/Linux environment copy the data you wan to process to "input" folder.
-In GNU/Linux environment run terminal window from the script folder (can be usually done from default file manager) and then just drag and drop the *.sh file to your app - *.tif or *.sdat file to QGIS, for SAGA GIS use *.sdat or *.sgrd file.
+In GNU/Linux environment run terminal window from the script folder (can be usually done from default file manager) and then just drag and drop the *.sh file in your terminal window and press Enter.

 ## License: